HokieGeek/dotfiles/README.md

 Both **bash** and **zsh** prompts display git and mercurial repo information

 ### xmonad
-A fairly basic setup with custom key bindings and use of the GS menu
+A fairly basic setup with custom key bindings and a good amount of use of dmenu

 ### conky
 Using it to display statistic such as IP addresses, CPU use, battery life, etc.